AdobeDocs/experience-platform.en/help/xdm/troubleshooting-guide.md

 ### What is the unique ID for a schema?

-All [!DNL Schema Registry] resources (schemas, field groups, data types, classes) have a URI that acts as an unique ID for reference and lookup purposes.
+All [!DNL Schema Registry] resources (schemas, field groups, data types, classes) have a URI that acts as a unique ID for reference and lookup purposes.
 When viewing a schema in the API, it can be found in the top-level `$id` and `meta:altId` attributes.

 For more information, see the [resource identification](api/getting-started.md#resource-identification) section in the [!DNL Schema Registry] API guide.